 Goodbye surfboards, hello hippie artisans, sparkling ocean and jungle waterfall adventures.
-Welcome to Montezuma, a hip, colorful little beach town on the southern tip of the Nicoya Peninsula in the province of Puntarenas.
+Welcome to Montezuma, a hip, colorful little beach town on the southern tip of the Nicoya Peninsula in the provinces of Puntarenas and Guanacaste.

-While Montezuma’s tranquil, pool-like waters rarely offer great surfing conditions, the beaches here are apt for swimming, snorkelling and hiking.
+While Montezuma’s tranquil, pool-like waters rarely offer great surfing conditions, the beaches here are apt for swimming, snorkeling and hiking.

 What the Weather is Like in Montezuma